 SALT LAKE CITY — The Salt Lake City Police Department has released a pair of body-worn camera video clips showing an officer-involved shooting that occurred on January 8.

-In the footage (below), two officers are shown confronting a man suspected of stealing a Ford Mustang.
+In the footage (above), two officers are shown confronting a man suspected of stealing a Ford Mustang.
 The confrontation occurred near 1460 W North Temple around 3:40 that afternoon.

 With guns drawn, the officers ordered 20-year-old Tyler Keaton Webster out of the car.

 Instead of complying with the officers’ demands, Webster put the vehicle in reverse and hit a curb and guardrail.
 One of the officers then tried to subdue Webster with a stun gun, but was unsuccessful.

 “The driver continued to rev the engine as [one of the officers] found himself between the open passenger-side door and the guardrail,” SLCPD Captain Ty Farillas.

 At that point, one of the officers opened fire on Webster, resulting in non-life-threatening injuries.
 The officer who opened fire has been placed on paid administrative leave per protocol.

 Unified Police are investigating the shooting.